i10x-ai/getopenpay-go/docs/CreatePromoCodeRequest.md

 ### NewCreatePromoCodeRequest

-`func NewCreatePromoCodeRequest(couponId string, code string, ) *CreatePromoCodeRequest`
+`func NewCreatePromoCodeRequest(code string, couponId string, ) *CreatePromoCodeRequest`

 NewCreatePromoCodeRequest instantiates a new CreatePromoCodeRequest object This constructor will assign default values to properties that have it defined,